Kamini Damini

 Kamini Damini is an Indian television drama series which premiered on 27 December 2004 on Sahara One.
-The series is based on Bollywood movie Seeta Aur Geeta, and stars Hema Malini in the main lead.
-The show replaced Sridevi starring Malini Iyer.
+The show replaced Malini Iyer.
 The show ended in 2005.

 Plot

-The story revolves around the life of two twin sisters, Kamini and Damini, who get separated in their youth but later reunite after several years later.
-Damini then replaces her sister to solve her problems and protect her family members who torture her.
+The story revolves around the life of two twin sisters, Kamini and Damini, who get separated in their youth but later reunite several years later.
+Damini then replaces her sister to solve her problems and protect her from family members who torture her.